carbonplan/blog/posts/maps-library-release.md

 A dataset stored in Zarr typically represents one spatial scale — the scale at which the analysis or simulation was performed.
 However, it's easy to recreate the same dataset at multiple scales, carrying along the other non-spatial dimensions.
 We wrote a small package [`ndpyramid`](https://github.com/carbonplan/ndpyramid) to do that conversion, and to define [standard metadata](https://forum.image.sc/t/multiscale-arrays-v0-1/37930) for a multi-dimensional spatial pyramid.
 (In this conversion step we also reproject the data into [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator_projection), which the rest of our toolkit currently requires.
 See below for more on relaxing this requirement.)

 Second, we need to put the data on the screen.
 We wrote a small library for reading Zarr in JavaScript called [`zarr-js`](https://github.com/freeman-lab/zarr-js), and we're using the [`regl`](https://github.com/regl-project/regl) library to render fetched chunks of binary data directly via WebGL as either grids or textures.
-Among possible alternatives, `regl` has worked well because it's simple, performant, and low-level, letting us avoid much of the boilerplate of raw WebGL, but without the scene graph provided by [`three-js`](https://github.com/mrdoob/three.js/) and [`react-three-fiber`](https://github.com/pmndrs/react-three-fiber) (both are amazing tools, they just offer more than we needed here).
+Among alternatives, `regl` has worked well because it's minimal and performant, letting us avoid the boilerplate of raw WebGL, but without the scene graph functionality of [`three-js`](https://github.com/mrdoob/three.js/) and [`react-three-fiber`](https://github.com/pmndrs/react-three-fiber) (both are amazing tools, they just offer more than we needed here).

 Finally, because we're showing data on a map, we need to render traditional map layers — roads, rivers, countries, etc. — at the same time.
 For these layers we're continuing to use `mapbox-gl-js` with vector tiles, because parsing and rendering vector tiles is a hard problem and `mapbox-gl-js` solved it well.

 ## Putting it together

 We've released an open-source library called [`@carbonplan/maps`](https://github.com/carbonplan/maps) that puts all these pieces together.
 It's a small set of React components for rendering data-driven, gridded, raster maps.
 Behind the scenes, it synchronizes data fetching via `zarr-js`, raster data rendering via `regl`, and vector rendering and interactive controls powered by `mapbox-gl-js`.
-The library handles all the tile math, selecting which chunks to load based on the current view.
-Everything is wired for reactivity — most map properties are controlled by React props, and the map will dynamically rerender when props change, synchronized with the main rendering loop.
+The library handles all the tile math, selecting which chunks to load given the current view.
+Everything is wired for reactivity — map properties are controlled by React props, and the map rerenders when props change, synchronized with the main rendering loop.

 For the simplest possible example, the following code renders a 2D map of global temperature with a coastline.